um-grex/grex-docs/content/english/connecting/ood.md

 > - Make sure Umanitoba Ivanti Secure VPN Client is connected.
 Use UManitoba second factor auth (as of 2024, Microsoft Entra) if asked.
 > - Point your Web browser to [https://ood.hpc.umanitoba.ca](https://ood.hpc.umanitoba.ca "Grex OOD")
 > - Use your Alliance CCDB username and password to log in to Grex OOD.
-> - New: use your **Alliance CCDB Duo second factor method** to continue loggin in to Grex OOD.
+> - New: use your **Alliance CCDB Duo second factor method** to continue logging in to Grex OOD.

 ### Connect via OOD
 ---

-First, the OOD host would present a Keycloack login page, followed by the usual Duo second factor prompt.
+First, the OOD host would present a Keycloak login page, followed by the usual Duo second factor prompt.

 When authenticated, you will see the following screen with the current Grex Message-of-the-day (MOTD):